 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.

 CMI provided definition that could easily be communicated, the next step was to provide a good example.
 There is no other choice than C. W. McCall:

-Almost immediately it found its way into my “guilty pleasure” category.
+Almost immediately it found its way into my collection of guilty pleasures.

 But, this song sold a lot of citizens band (CB) radios, and in turn, that sold of 45s (that was how we listened to songs back then.) of this song, quite the virtuous cycle that content marketing pros dream of.